WENI (AM)

-WENI (1450 AM) is a radio station in the Elmira-Corning market of New York state.
+WENI (1450 AM) is a radio station licensed to Corning, New York, and serving the Elmira-Corning radio market.
+It is owned by Seven Mountains Media and airs a classic country format, branded as "Bigfoot Legends".
 It broadcasts with 1,000 watts day and night on 1450 kHz from studios in South Corning, New York.
-It airs a classic country format, branded as "Bigfoot Legends".

 History

-The station was founded as WCLI by the Corning Leader newspaper in 1950 as the first AM station licensed to Corning and the fourth station in the market.
+The station was founded as WCLI by the Corning Leader newspaper in November 1949 as the first AM station licensed to Corning and the fourth station in the market.
 It joined FM station WKNP, which had signed on in 1947 and was Corning's first station.
 Both were owned by the Leader and broadcast from its building, then located at Erie Avenue (now Dennison Parkway) and Walnut Street in Corning.
 Long time radio engineer, Mark Saia, reports that his father, Frank Saia, and Bob Shaddock were the first two broadcasters hired.
 Both on the same day.

 The Erie Railroad mainline passed nearby and passing freight and passenger trains used to shake the building—and the recorded music on the turntables, according to Leader columnist Dick Peer.

 Disc jockey Bob Shaddock, who became one of the market's iconic radio personalities, developed the skill of picking up the needle from the 78 RPM records and making announcements while trains passed, according to Peer.

 The Leader sold the stations in 1953.
 Though the FM station changed call letters a few times (and frequency once), the stations remained linked until 1997, when owner Sabre Communications sold WCLI to Eolin Broadcasting Inc.

 While the FM station had a 50,000-watt signal that could be heard throughout the market, WCLI was a Class C local station broadcasting with 1,000 watts on a so-called graveyard frequency.
 In addition, the ground conductivity was poor at its Denmark Hill tower site, so the AM station could barely be heard at night outside Corning.